The Difference Between Bone Broth and Collagen

 Bone Broth vs. Collagen

 You can think of bone broth as general overall support for the body.
-It contains a wealth of key nutrients, including proteins like collagen that are rich in important amino acids like glycine and glutamine.
-It also contains an array of minerals (i.e. calcium, magnesium, manganese, phosphorus, potassium, sodium, and zinc) as well as releasing joint friendly glycosaminoglycans (GAGs) when the beef or chicken bones simmer for 6-24 hours.
+It contains a wealth of key nutrients, including proteins, like collagen, that are rich in important amino acids like glycine and glutamine.
+It also contains an array of minerals (i.e. calcium, magnesium, manganese, phosphorus, potassium, sodium, and zinc).
+In addition, the process of simmering beef or chicken bones for a long period of time also releases glycosaminoglycans (GAGs), which are very beneficial for the joints.
+Bone broth is loaded with good stuff!

-Collagen is a protein found in bone broth, but it can also be isolated via a process called hydrolyzation which creates a more concentrated collagen powder supplement.
+Collagen is a protein found in bone broth, but it can also be isolated via a process called hydrolyzation which creates a more concentrated collagen powder supplement, such as the ones used in our Enhanced Collagen.
 This can be hugely beneficial because you get much bigger doses of collagen, and collagen-specific amino acids like glycine, glutamine, proline, hydroxyproline, and arginine.
 These amino acid “all-stars” are terrific for keeping joints healthy, your digestive system running on all cylinders and toning down your nervous system to support recovery.

-The real question is, How do you know if you should take bone broth or collagen (or both)?
+So now that you know that bone broth and collagen are good for you, the real question becomes: How do you know if you should take bone broth or collagen (or both)?

 Should I take one of them or both?